 San Francisco International Airport, Oakland International, and the other regional airports in make SF a major hub if you’re planning any kind of air travel across the Pacific or anywhere in western North America.
 While the Bay Area’s public transit system, BART, does service most airports in the region, navigating a new transit system—especially if you’re on a time crunch between flights—can be a challenge.

-If you’re traveling with a group and want the most stress-free flight experience possible, we recommend booking an airport transfer shuttle to handle all your ground transportation to and from the airport.
+If you’re traveling with a group and want the most stress-free flight experience possible, we recommend renting a shuttle bus for airport transfer to handle all your ground transportation to and from the airport.
 That way, no one has to traverse the multi-level highways snaking past SFO in a rental car, all your luggage can be stored in your bus rental’s designated compartments, and everyone will arrive on time and all together to the terminal.

 With a storied history, vibrant art scene, and cutting-edge STEM facilities, San Francisco is filled with great destinations for learners of all ages—but especially for kids and teens.
 So whether you’re planning a field trip to the Children’s Creativity Museum and Alcatraz Island or helping your university hopefuls tour San Francisco college campuses like UC Berkeley and Stanford, having a reliable ride to every SF stop can make your next academic trip a breeze.

 Rest assured that GOGO Charters only works with certified professional drivers and regularly inspected motorcoaches with all the latest safety features.
 Our team is dedicated to providing the ideal transportation service for students, chaperones, and teachers—so feel free to request any amenities you think will make the ride more comfortable!
 Pop a documentary into the DVD player, let everyone stream music over the onboard WiFi, or settle in for a power nap in a plush, reclining seat after a long day exploring the city—or all of the above!